gvwilson/thirdbit/src/fiction/madica/index.md

 to clean its ear, but couldn't raise its leg far enough.

 Suddenly furious, Madica took a step and kicked Mr. Poudell's head as hard as she could.
-It flew across the room---
+It flew across the room—

----straight into Mr. Poudell's arms.
+—straight into Mr. Poudell's arms.
 "Tsk tsk," he said in his gravelly voice.
 "That's not very nice."
 Behind him, the panel that had opened in the wall slid closed with an ominous *click*.
 He put the head down on the control panel nearest him and took off his glasses.